Tips for lowering clinical trial site burden

 • Why is managing site burden important?

-Tips on reducing clinical trial site burden
+2. Tips for reducing clinical trial site burden

 • Reducing site burden by focusing on study design and recruitment operations